DavidRajchman/ROS2_modular_edge_offloading/README.md

 docker compose -f docker-compose.yml -f <overide file> up <container names (optional)> -d
 ```

-- [docker-compose.devmode.yml](./docker-compose.devmode.yml) - this file disables the autostart script off all components, allowing for development containers to be launched.
+- **[docker-compose.devmode.yml](./docker-compose.devmode.yml)** - this file disables the autostart script off all components, allowing for development containers to be launched.

-- [docker-compose.macvlan.yml](./docker-compose.macvlan.override.yml) - this file launches the DISC, OM and Bridge components on a macvlan network.
+- **[docker-compose.macvlan.override.yml](./docker-compose.macvlan.override.yml)** - this file launches the DISC, OM and Bridge components on a macvlan network.
 With dedicated IP addresses for each component.
-This allows those 3 components to be launched on a single computer with a single network interface. **MACVLAN setup required on the host computer; details are in the .mcvlan file comments**
+This allows those 3 components to be launched on a single computer with a single network interface. **MACVLAN setup required on the host computer; details are in the file comments**

-- [docker-compose.mec.yml](./docker-compose.mec.override.yml) - this file launches only the MEC component using an autostart script.
+- **[docker-compose.mec.yml](./docker-compose.mec.yml)** - this file launches only the MEC component using an autostart script.
 It is useful for runing the MEC container on a dedicated computer.

-- [docker-compose.vhc.yml](./docker-compose.vhc.override.yml) - this file launches only the VHC component using an autostart script.
+- **[docker-compose.vhc.yml](./docker-compose.vhc.yml)** - this file launches only the VHC component using an autostart script.
 It is useful for runing the VHC container on a dedicated computer.

 ## APPENDIX A - Discovery Service IP/Port Change Locations